The Stormy Passage to Adulthood

 A large percentage of children with serious depression are later diagnosed with Bipolar Disorder.

 In one survey of over 2,500 families of children with depression, 45% of respondents reported that their children who had taken antidepressants first became suicidal after taking the drugs, ranging from within 24 hours to more than six months, possibly revealing an "underlying" Bipolar Disorder.
 At one time there was info on this survey and testimony to the FDA by concerned parents on the site BPKids.org.
 However that page has disappeared.

 It is important to understand that bipolar disorder is a very complex illness with a wide range of variation and severity.
-It is a neurologically based problem, but is best treated with a full range of approaches, because there are a number of different factors which can worsen or improve the condition (including nutrition, elimination of food allergies, family dynamics, undetected or unresolved emotional traumas).
+It is a neurologically based problem, but is often triggered by intense stress and unhealthy lifestyle.
+Bipolar is best treated with a full range of approaches, because there are a number of different factors which can worsen or improve the condition (including nutrition, elimination of food allergies, family dynamics, undetected or unresolved emotional traumas).

 I offer adolescent depression treatment which may include individual therapy as well as family therapy and coaching or therapy for parents.
 My work with parents can assist those who are looking for ways to improve their relationships with their kids and establish a greater connection and mutual respect.
 I can also be of assistance if you or your child is in crisis, feeling out of control or experiencing thoughts of suicide.

 We have as much to learn from our children as they do from us.
 If you are in need of some support and guidance in your role as a parent, please give me a call.
 I will discuss your situation with you by phone and let you know if I feel adolescent depression treatment may be of assistance.

 Learn more about the process of psychotherapy for adolescent depression treatment.